Abigail Williams (band)

 Abigail Williams is an American black metal band, originally from Phoenix, Arizona, but now based in Olympia, Washington.
 Since their formation in 2004, the group has suffered near-constant changes to their line-up.
 The band even disbanded in 2007 for a short time before reforming and writing their debut full-length album.
 Shortly after an eight-week tour in support of their debut full-length album In the Shadow of a Thousand Suns (2008), vocalist Ken Sorceron would become the only original member remaining.

 The group initially performed a symphonic black metal style, but with the release of the band's second full-length album In the Absence of Light (2010), Abigail Williams would switch to a traditional black metal sound that was also carried out into their third full-length album titled Becoming (2012).

 History

-The band was formed in 2004 by guitarist Ken Bergeron, who later became the vocalist.
-Prior to forming Abigail Williams and taking on the name Sorceron, Bergeron was the guitarist of Victims In Ecstacy, followed by participation in various hardcore and metal acts in Arizona.
+Abigail Williams was founded in 2004 by guitarist Ken Bergeron, who later became the vocalist and would eventually adopt the moniker Ken Sorceron.
+Bergeron was previously the bassist of the Arizonan industrial rock band Victims in Ecstacy, and also participated in various hardcore and metal acts around Phoenix.

-Abigail Williams' first songs were six demo tracks that were streamed online with a sound described by the band as having "the groove and melody of Gothenburg style death metal, the face smashing breakdowns of the hardcore scene, topped with the bombastic and epic approach favored by the frostbitten black metal hordes".
-These demo songs were later packaged by a fan into a bootleg named Gallow Hill.
+Abigail Williams' first songs were six demo tracks that were streamed on the band's Myspace profile with a sound described by the band as having "the groove and melody of Gothenburg style death metal, the face smashing breakdowns of the hardcore scene, topped with the bombastic and epic approach favored by the frostbitten black metal hordes".
+These demo songs were later packaged by a fan into a "demo" release bootleg with the title Gallow Hill along with unique accompanying artwork, the bootleg appeared online in 2005.
 Three of these demo tracks would be re-recorded for the Legend EP, including "Melquiades (The Great Work)", which was re-titled "The Conqueror Wyrm" and "Swollen Disgust", which was released as "Like Carrion Birds".